Client Services Charter

 Access to Service

-It is the policy of GDQ to provide services to people with low or no vision throughout Queensland in a non-discriminatory manner on the basis of individual relative need.
+It is the policy of GDQ to provide services to people with low or no vision throughout Queensland in a non-discriminatory manner based on individual relative need.

 Priority of Service